jayronsoares/optimizing_sql_logic/README.md

 # Optimizing SQL Queries for Improved Performance

-In the realm of database querying, optimizing SQL queries is crucial to enhance both performance and readability.
+Database querying, optimizing SQL queries is crucial to enhance both performance and readability.
 While subqueries are commonly employed in SQL queries, they can occasionally result in inefficient execution plans.
 Below, we present 20 examples of SQL queries that have been optimized by employing more efficient alternatives.

 1. **Original Query:**